ayufan/gitlab-ci-multi-runner/docs/executors/kubernetes.md

 1. **Prepare**: Create the Pod against the Kubernetes Cluster.
 	This creates the containers required for the build and services to run.
 1. **Pre-build**: Clone, restore cache and download artifacts from previous stages.
-This is run on a special Docker Image.
+   User provided image needs to have `git` installed.
 1. **Build**: User build.
-This is run on the user-provided docker image.
 1. **Post-build**: Create cache, upload artifacts to GitLab.
-This is run on a special Docker Image.

-The special Docker Image is based on [Alpine Linux] and contains all the tools required to run the prepare step of the build: the Git binary and the Runner binary for supporting caching and artifacts.
-You can find the definition of this special image [in the official Runner repository][special-build].
+All stages are run on user provided image.
+This image needs to have `git` installed and optionally GitLab Runner binary installed for supporting artifacts and caching.

 ## Connecting to the Kubernetes API